scranton/scranton.github.io/_posts/2019-02-19-function-routing-with-gloo.md

 +-------------------------------+------------+----------+------------------------------+
 ```

-Notice that our petstore service `default-petstore-v1-8080` is different from the other upstreams in
+Notice that our petstore service `default-petstore-v1-8080` is different from the other upstreams in that its details is
-that its details is listing 4 REST service functions.
-This is because Gloo can autodetect OpenAPI / Swagger
+listing 4 REST service functions: `addPet`, `deletePet`, `findPetByID`, and `findPets`.
+This is because Gloo can auto-detect
-definitions.
-This allows Gloo to route to individual functions versus what most traditional API Gateways do in
+OpenAPI / Swagger definitions.
+This allows Gloo to route to individual functions versus what most traditional API
-only letting you route to host:port granular services.
+Gateways do in only letting you route only to host:port granular services.
 Let's see that in action.

 Let's look a little closer at our petstore upstream.
 The `glooctl` command let's us output the full details in yaml or
 json.